egglogger/hardware-v2/EL2_01/README.md

-This directory contains all onboard code in an uncompiled state.
+This directory contains all onboard and data-extraction code in an uncompiled state.
+MATLAB is required to extract stored data.